reflectoring/reflectoring.github.io/_posts/2018-06-11-skip-ci-build.md

 Skipping a CI build is like purposefully not brushing your teeth every morning and evening.
 You know it should not be skipped and you feel guilty when you do it anyways.
-However, there are some cases when you have only changed some supplementary files that have no impact whatsoever on your build pipeline and you don't want to wait for a long-running build.
+However, there are some cases when you have only changed some supplementary files (like documentation) that have no impact whatsoever on your build pipeline and you don't want to wait for a long-running build.
 Here are two ways how to skip a CI build in this case.

 # Using the Commit Message `[skip ci]`